fooSynaptic/transfromer_NN_Block/README.md

 # transfromer_NN_Block
-We are doing this to implemented transformer as a neural network building block to overcome several task in NLP research, this rep follow the implementation if [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
+We are doing this to implemented transformer as a neural network building block to overcome several task in NLP research, this rep follow the raw paper realization of [Attention Is All You Need](https://arxiv.org/abs/1706.03762).

 This rep achieved three tasks:
-- The seq2seq text generation, we try to implemented transformer in a conventional problem in NLP - Words segmentation(Chinese).
+- The seq2seq text generation, we try to implemented transformer solve a conventional problem in NLP - Words segmentation(Chinese).
 - The NMT problem track on Chinese-English machine translation.
-- The text feature encode architecture for classfication.
+- The language model encoder architecture for Text-classfication.